Skip to content

 • Keep your eyes open for change fatigue, which comes from what seems to be a never-ending onslaught of changes.
 Work with HR to develop programs to address this fatigue.

-• Develop a network of "change champions" that can help drive and support organizational changes.
+• Develop a network of "change champions" to drive and support organizational changes.

-• Don't forget that BPM requires continuous process improvement, and OCM will continue to play an ongoing role as the processes evolve.
+• Remember that BPM requires continuous process improvement, and OCM will continue to play an ongoing role as the processes evolve.

-BPM brings with it continuous change.
-Utilizing OCM principles will allow you to keep awareness high, reduce negative impacts, minimize resistance, improve adoption and mitigate the risk of failure.
+BPM drives innovation and change.
+Organizational change management best practices can help maintain awareness, reduce negative impacts, minimize resistance, improve adoption and mitigate the risk of failure.

 Subscribe to Navvia Blog